 The governing body understands and fulfils its safeguarding responsibilities;

-There is a Designated Safeguarding Lead and a Deputy Designated Safeguarding Lead, who have undertaken role specific training, and also multi agency Child Protection Awareness Training, delivered through the PSCB.
-Both staff members will undertake other training as recommended by the PSCB every two years;
+There is a Designated Safeguarding Lead and a Deputy Designated Safeguarding Lead, who have undertaken role specific training, and also multi agency Child Protection Awareness Training, delivered through the PSCP.
+Both staff members will undertake other training as recommended by the PSCP every two years;

 All staff will receive appropriate safeguarding and child protection training in order to develop their understanding of child protection and, in particular, the signs and indicators of abuse, which is regularly updated (at least every three years).
 In addition, all staff will receive safeguarding and child protection updates (for example via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively;